-Where is the best area to stay in London when you’re a first time visitor?
 London is huge, and tourist sights are spread all over.
-Choosing a place to stay can be overwhelming when you’re trying to navigate everything for the first time.
+Choosing a place to stay can be overwhelming when you’re trying to find the best area to stay in London your first time.
 This guide narrows down where you want to stay to be close to everything.
-I’ve also recommended hotels for all price points that won’t mean spending an hour on the train each day just to get near what you want to see.

 I’m an American living in England.
 I’ve always lived just outside London, and have spent plenty of day trips, long weekends, and extended trips with visitors exploring the city.
-I’ve stayed in all of the areas I recommend and hope this guide helps you plan the perfect place to stay in London.
+I hope this guide helps you plan the perfect place to stay in London.

 This article contains affiliate links, which means that I may earn a small commission when you make a purchase.
 Affiliate links cost you nothing to use, and they help keep my content free – a win-win!
 For more information, see the affiliate disclosure.